Fx64b/fx64b.dev/content/projects/flashcard-app.md

 ### The Idea

 The whole thing started because I needed to study for my final exams and wasn't particularly happy with the existing flashcard apps out there.
-Anki is powerful but feels ancient, and most modern alternatives either cost too much or lack the sophisticated spaced repetition that actually makes flashcards effective.
+Anki is powerful but feels ancient, and most modern alternatives either cost too much, are bloated with ads or lack the sophisticated spaced repetition that actually makes flashcards effective.

 So naturally, instead of just using what was available, I decided to build my own.
-Because nothing says "I should be studying" like spending weeks building a study app instead of actually studying.
+It was the perfect opportunity to procrastinate a little longer before I actually had to start studying.

 ### Development Journey

 Initially, this was meant to be a quick proof of concept - just enough to get through my exams.
 But as often happens with side projects, it grew legs and started walking on its own.

 The first version was pretty rough.
 I had database logic scattered throughout components, inconsistent statistics calculations, and way too many `console.log` statements that I forgot to remove.
-Classic move.

 Over time, I've been slowly refactoring the technical debt from that initial rush job.
 It's still not perfect (more on that later), but it's getting there.